-If you haven’t been to Toledo in central Spain, I’m going to give you 8 great reasons why you should see this medieval city if you get the chance.
-These will definitely inspire you to visit; of that I am certain.
+If you haven’t been to Toledo in central Spain, I’m going to give you 8 fabulous reasons why you should see Toledo, a gorgeous, medieval city.
+These will definitely inspire you to visit, I’m certain.

 I took a bus with my family from Spain’s capital of Madrid to Toledo, approximately one hour away, located in the region of Castilla La Mancha.
 I instantly fell in love with this fairytale city and its historical charm.